KDE/digikam-doc/batch_queue/queue_settings.rst

 RAW Decoding
 ------------

-This view allow to customize the RAW Import settings for the Batch Queue Manager.
+This view allows to customize the RAW Import settings for the Batch Queue Manager.
 Typically these settings are used when a RAW files is present in a Queue.
 To process the file and operate filters, the RAW data needs to be decoded to be loaded in memory in a RGB color space.
 This setting is only used if **Behavior/RAW Files Loading** is set to **RAW Decoding**.

 All the details of these settings is described in the **RAW Import** section from :ref:`the Image Editor configuration <setup_rawdefault>`.